Flexible Imputation of Incomplete Network Data

 To overcome this limitation, we propose a flexible imputation method for sampled networks and show that downstream empirical analysis using the imputed network delivers consistent parameter estimators.
 Our method is designed for networks generated by dyadic formation processes and observed through egocentric sampling, a widely used design in which researchers randomly sample\footnote{ Our method also applies to more general sampling schemes in which individuals are randomly sampled with heterogeneous probabilities that depend on both observed and unobserved characteristics. } a subset of individuals and record all of their links in the network, not only those within the sample.
 The proposed procedure imputes missing links by combining two parts: (i) one explained by observable covariates, recovered via projection onto the observed covariates, and (ii) a residual part estimated using a local two-way fixed-effects regression.
 The method has several advantages over existing approaches, making it particularly well suited to empirical studies of social networks in economics.

 First, the proposed method avoids parametric assumptions.
 Many imputation approaches, such as \citet{chandrasekhar2011econometrics}, \cite{breza2020using}, and \cite{boucher2020estimating}, require specifying the functional form of the network formation model.
 In practice, this is a demanding requirement, as applied researchers rarely have reliable prior information about the correct functional form.
-Our approach circumvents this problem by using a fully nonparametric procedure and is therefore robust to misspecification of the network formation process.
+Our approach circumvents this issue by using a fully nonparametric procedure and therefore does not require specifying the network formation process.

 Second, our imputation method does not rely on a low-rank assumption.
 Assuming a low-rank network formation model and exploiting this structure for imputation is a common approach in the statistical network literature \citep{li2023link, cai2016structured}, but this assumption may be violated when the network formation process is nonlinear, as in the specification in \citet{graham2017econometric}.
 Building on ideas from \citet{freeman2023linear} and \citet{feng2023optimal}, our method instead approximates network formation using \emph{local} two-way fixed-effects regressions, making it applicable to a broad class of \emph{nonlinear} dyadic formation processes.